miho/VMF-Tutorials/VMF-Tutorial-04/README.md

 child1.setName("#2");
 ```

-Okay, now it's time to clone the `root` instance so we can check whether undoing changes has an effect:
+Okay, now it's time to clone the `root` instance so we can check later whether undoing changes has an effect:

 ```java
 // create a deep clone of root